 Week 3 Lab: Lab Automation

-I tried to push OpenTron to the limit and chose a fairly hard design.
-Specifically, I chose the Mitsudomoe design, which is a type of “Kamon” or traditional family crest, associated with my family.
-The design didn’t come out particularly well but with higher resolution and/or non-sequential pipetting (for speed) it would be a more tractable design.
+I tried to push Opentrons to the limit and chose a fairly hard design: the Mitsudomoe, a traditional Japanese family crest (Kamon) associated with my family.
+The result didn’t come out particularly clean, but with higher resolution and non-sequential pipetting (for speed) it would be more tractable.

 Lab Automation

-What makes this paper compelling is that it automates the entire “Build” step of the Design–Build–Test–Learn cycle, which is traditionally the most manual and error prone part.
-AssemblyTron handles PCR setup (including calculating optimal annealing temperature gradients), DpnI digestion, and final multi-fragment assembly all on the OT2.
-The authors validated the system by performing Golden Gate assemblies and in vivo assemblies of four fragment chromoprotein reporter plasmids, achieving fidelity comparable to manual assembly.
-They also demonstrated automated site directed mutagenesis.
-The key takeaway is that affordable, open source automation can make DNA assembly more reproducible, less wasteful, and accessible to labs without expensive biofoundry infrastructure.
+What makes this paper compelling is that it automates the entire Build step of the Design-Build-Test-Learn cycle, traditionally the most manual and error-prone part.
+AssemblyTron handles PCR setup (including calculating optimal annealing temperature gradients), DpnI digestion, and final multi-fragment assembly on the OT-2.
+The authors validated the system by performing Golden Gate assemblies and in vivo assemblies of four-fragment chromoprotein reporter plasmids, achieving fidelity comparable to manual assembly.
+They also demonstrated automated site-directed mutagenesis.
+The key takeaway is that affordable, open-source automation can make DNA assembly more reproducible, less wasteful, and accessible to labs without expensive biofoundry infrastructure.

 In general, I want to use my adaptive AI system for scientific discovery at a small scale, something realistic as a final project given the resources we have from Twist and Ginkgo Bioworks.

-My first idea is a promoter design project to maximize expression.
+Idea 1: Promoter design for maximum expression.
 I would order oligos from Twist, clone them into reporters, and observe expression in E. coli.
-Fluorescence intensity would be recorded as the reward signal.
-I could possibly do two rounds of this.
+Fluorescence intensity would be the reward signal.
+Two rounds may be feasible.

-As a second idea, the most feasible version would be to ditch the lab-in-the-loop entirely by performing validation in silico.
-This would also allow for much more complex protein designs since there wouldn’t be a constraint on what is physically feasible to test given the project budget.
+Idea 2: In silico validation only.
+The most feasible version is to ditch the lab-in-the-loop entirely by performing validation in silico.
+This also allows much more complex protein designs since we are no longer constrained by what is physically feasible to test on the project budget.

-As an ideal final project, which is totally not doable in this timeframe or budget, I would use my system to discover higher order transcription factor combinations that forward program iPSCs into a target cell type.
+Idea 3 (the dream version, not feasible in this timeframe).
+Use the system to discover higher-order transcription factor combinations that forward-program iPSCs into a target cell type.
 The computational engine uses Bayesian optimization to predict TF combinations, balancing exploration and exploitation based on experimental results.
-To handle the cloning overhead, I would outsource synthesis of polycistronic lentiviral transfer vectors to Ginkgo Bioworks’ Nebula platform, which algorithmically assembles the DNA and returns plasmids in a high throughput 96 well format.
+To handle the cloning overhead, I would outsource synthesis of polycistronic lentiviral transfer vectors to Ginkgo Bioworks’ Nebula platform, which algorithmically assembles the DNA and returns plasmids in a 96-well format.
 Each vector can carry 3 to 4 TFs linked by 2A peptides, and co-transduction with multiple vectors allows testing of even larger combinations.

-The OT-2 would then automate lentivirus production by dispensing transfection reagent into arrayed HEK293T packaging cells, harvesting viral supernatant, and transducing iPSC cultures.
-The robot would also handle the media change schedule post transduction.
+The OT-2 would automate lentivirus production by dispensing transfection reagent into arrayed HEK293T packaging cells, harvesting viral supernatant, and transducing iPSC cultures.
+The robot would also handle the post-transduction media schedule.
 Because lentivirus integrates into the genome, TF expression is sustained throughout the differentiation window without repeated dosing.
-At the endpoint, high content phenotypic imaging quantifies differentiation efficiency in each well, and this data feeds directly back into the Bayesian model to predict a more refined batch of TF cocktails for the next automated run.
+At the endpoint, high-content phenotypic imaging quantifies differentiation efficiency in each well, and the data feeds directly back into the Bayesian model to predict a more refined batch of TF cocktails for the next automated run.